♦ Introduction ♦

 Most of what I do in life helps fill the void in me that would never exist were I born 10,000+ years ago in the more balanced egalitarian and physically demanding circumstances of the old way.
 Now, like everyone else, I just ‘hunt and gather’ in other ways.
 My quest to figure life out has certainly been a major aspect of this adaptation.
 I hunt and gather reasons for why life is the way it is.

-In the moment-to-moment, the most essential ‘hunt and gather’ adaptation for me has been yoga.
+However, in the moment-to-moment, the most essential ‘hunt and gather’ adaptation for me has been yoga.
 By yoga, I don’t mean any particular activity!
 To paraphrase the Taoist disclaimer, ‘The yoga possible to express runs counter to the constant yoga’.
 Let’s return to the core meaning of the word yoga: “to join”, “to unite”.
 Any / all life action that fulfills this process is a pathway for moment-to-moment connection.
 Eventually, as the Bhagavad-Gita puts it, “A harmony in eating and resting, in sleeping and keeping awake: a perfection in whatever one does.
-This is the Yoga that gives peace from all pain.”
+This is the Yoga that gives peace from all pain”… Well, peace from much of the psycho-emotional pain anyway.

 Postscript and Perhaps Future Epitaph

-I’ve been trying to figure out life since I was around 10 years old.
-At the heart of this must lie solving the problem of human suffering.
-This pursuit probably stems from my inability to trust any cultural offering as sufficient, although Buddha’s Four Noble Truths and the Tao Te Ching have come closest.
+I’ve been trying to figure life out since I was about 10 years old.
+I ‘hunt and gather’ answers which always reveal deeper questions.
+And I will be at this until I reach that ‘happy hunting ground’.
+Even so, I feel this essay is a milestone on this hunt.
+At the heart of all this must lie solving the problem of human suffering.
+This hunt probably stems from my inability to trust any cultural offering as adequate, although Buddha’s Four Noble Truths and the Tao Te Ching have come closest.

-My writings reflect a search to sort out the diverse aspects of suffering, and offer ‘solutions’ if possible.
+Overall, my writings reflect a search to sort out the diverse aspects of suffering, and offer ‘solutions’ if possible.
 The Tradeoff feels like the culmination of this search.
-I now fully realize how much human suffering is a direct result of civilization and its hierarchical basis.
-Seeing this as Mother Nature’s balancing act gives me peace.
-Although not a ‘solution’ per se, I would hope that it helps calm the cognitive waters in other people’s lives as well.
+I now fully realize how much human psycho-emotional suffering is a direct result of civilization and its hierarchical basis.
+Seeing this as merely an aspect of Mother Nature’s balancing act gives me peace.
+Although not a ‘solution’ per se, perhaps it may help resolve some troubling issues for others as well.

-(3) The more sophisticated a civilization, the more diverse its cultural activity.
-Diversity divides rather than unites and connects.
+(2) The more sophisticated a civilization, the more diverse its cultural activity.
+Diversity divides rather than unites.
 On the other hand, diversity is healthy if there is enough diversity to thwart a tyranny of the majority.
 You can see the inherent tension civilization must cope with.
-We want to have our cake and eat it too.
+Wanting to have it both ways is challenging!

 Cultural life divides itself up into narrower and narrower niches.
 Think of any area of life and compare it to history vis-à-vis specialization and sub-specialization.
 Advancing technology plays a big part in this, but so too does the bureaucratic infrastructure necessary to support an advancing civilization.

-Dividing culture into niches is disconnecting overall, yet for the ‘specialist’ in a niche, it does provide a sense of meaningful connection and life purpose.
+Dividing culture into niches is disconnecting, yet for the niche’s specialists, aspirants, and even fans, it does provide a sense of meaningful connection and life purpose.
 Overall, however, it works against the deep sense of social unity that our hunter-gatherer ancestors enjoyed.

-(6) The only time I feel ultimate balance is when all distinctions vanish.
-Naturally, that’s a fleeting experience, but it helps at least to realize that the ‘no thing’ of balance is the ‘bottom layer’, the founding principle, the model, the ebb and flow cycle, and the primary pattern of emergent existence.
-Whew!
-That’s a mouthful.
+(5) The only time I feel ultimate balance is when all distinctions vanish.
+Naturally, that is a fleeting experience, but it helps at least to realize that the ‘no thing’ of balance is the ‘bottom layer’, the founding principle, the model, the ebb and flow cycle, and the primary pattern of emergent existence.
 No matter how I look at life, I always end back to balance as a key principle driving the whole shebang.

 Balance is the fulcrum of emergent properties.
-(See Tao As Emergent Property) Balance is the circle around which emergent properties do their work.
+(See post Tao As Emergent Property) Balance is the circle around which emergent properties play out.
 Balance runs the show.
 Balance is the least common denominator of existence — and non existence.
-Balance is nature’s primary model for the emergence of that which is simply ‘self so’ — zì rán (自然).
 Obviously, I can’t sing the praise of balance enough!

-(8) Chapter 2 observes, Hence existence and nothing give birth to one another.
+Chapter #2 observes, Hence existence and nothing give birth to one another.
 The linear quality of language makes this difficult to understand.
-The Correlation process is a practical technique that may help you make the necessary cognitive leap.
+The Correlations Process can push the mind to make the necessary cognitive leap.

-Speaking of the nothing, the Taoist view placing a premium on nothing.
-Consider chapter 40…
+Speaking of the nothing, the Taoist view places a premium on nothing.
+Consider chapter #40…

 We instinctively focus on the ‘somethings’ of life, while the ‘nothing’ remains in the shadows.
 Indeed, “In the opposite direction, of the way moves”!